 3. Use scientific reasoning to evaluate the potential for current research and new discoveries to improve our understanding of cell biology and neuroscience and its relevance to human health and to our society.

 Exams, Assignments, and Grading Policy

-The final grade will be based heavily on 3 sets of exams, each including a lecture (hour) exam, lab practical exam, and short take-home exam; the final hour and practical exams will be given during the final exam period but will not be cumulative .
+The final grade will be based heavily on 3 sets of exams, each including a lecture (hour) exam, lab practical exam; there will also be one take-home exam; the final lecture and practical exams will be given during the final exam period but will not be cumulative .
 There will also be quizzes in lecture and laboratory, exercises to be completed in lab, short homework assignments, and short written responses in lecture.